gmbneves/gmbneves/README.md

 Hi, I’m Gabriel!

-I'm a BSc in Management at PUC-Rio and Graduate Student in Economics at PPGE - UFPB.
-I’m interested in Economics, R, Python, SQL, Stata and Linux.
+I'm a BSc in Management at PUC-Rio and a graduate student in economics at PPGE - UFPB.
+I’m interested in economics, R, Python, SQL, Stata and Linux.
 I'm currently working on my master's dissertation.
-My research is focused on Labor Economics and Economics of Education.
+My research is focused on labor economics and economics of education.
 I’m looking to collaborate on any of my interests above.

 Feel free to reach me.